 If you’re reading this, chances are that you have suffered through many a dreary online presentation.
 Certainly in 2020 and perhaps for years!

 I certainly have, we all have.
-God there are really some dreadful presentations out there!
+God there are some really dreadful presentations out there!

 I’ve noticed a few things that they all have in common: